vibssinha/Download-Cleaner/README.md

 Step 6: Your download folder should be clean.
 Each file was put into folder called Videos, Pictures, Documents, or Others.
 If you find that a certain file is not where you expect it to be, check others

+Step 7: If you encounter any kind of error make sure the drive and username are putting in is correct and run "python DownloadCleaner.py" again

 Have a nice day